 This study was conducted at RAMC (Regional Agrometeorological Center) Faisalabad to investigate the impact of weather conditions on the growth and development of wheat crop.
 Impact of variations in the meteorological parameters on different phenological phases and hence on final yield of wheat crop was analyzed.
 For this purpose, both meteorological and phenological data along with soil moisture data was collected from the meteorological observatory and agricultural field of physiology section of Ayub Agriculture Research Institute, Faisalabad.
-Besides this record, other necessary features like sowing time, fertilizer, weeds removing operations and irrigation schedule are also included in the current report for the Rabi season 2015-16.
-The wheat crop variety Galaxy-13 sown in the field under observation used 1839 heat units in 148 days during its life cycle from sowing to full maturity.
+Besides this record, other necessary features like sowing time, fertilizer, weeds removing operations and irrigation schedule are also included in the current report for the Rabi season 2016-17.
+The wheat crop variety 11183 sown in the field under observation used 1815 heat units in 139 days during its life cycle from sowing to full maturity.
 The water requirement of crop was fulfilled by flood irrigation method.
 Crop was sown at the proper time.
 Weather during its growth period was generally suitable for crop.
 Air temperature remained normal to slightly above normal during the grain formation stages.
-A heavy precipitation spell at the time of milk maturity of grains caused crop lodging and hence reduced the yield.
+Rainfall received was below normal during most of the crop season.
+All the agro meteorological conditions were favorable and the yield obtain is 1800 kg/ acre which is satisfactory yield for this crop variety.